MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ### Enable or disable Shifts in your organization

 Shifts is enabled by default for all Teams users in your organization.
-You can turn off or turn on the app at the org level on the [Manage apps page](../../manage-apps.md) page in the Microsoft Teams admin center.
+You can turn off or turn on the app at the org level on the [Manage apps](../../manage-apps.md) page in the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps** .
 2. In the list of apps, do one of the following: